TIY-Durham/2015-FALL-FEE/08--Once-Upon-A-Time-On-The-Web/README.md

 You've learned to love the JavaScript in `NestedAccordions`, `ViewModeSwitch`, and `ResponsiveMulticolumnForm`.
 Now it's time to prepare to write the CSS tomorrow.

-First, you need to delete the `.css` files from your `index.html`.
+First, you need to delete the linked `.css` from your `index.html`.
 Then, create your own css file named `styles.css`.
 Then update the `index.html` to link to your new `styles.css`.
+Commit the deletions and your new file.

+You also need to download and commit a new Blueprint called [Vertical Timeline](http://tympanus.net/codrops/2013/05/02/vertical-timeline/).
+You'll do the same with this one: delete the linked `.css` from your `index.html`, create your own css file named `styles.css`, and update the `index.html` to link to your new `styles.css`.
 Commit the deletions and your new file.

 ### TodoMVC and You!